SFEley/crunch/README.markdown

 ---------
 Although it wraps the Mongo wire protocol, Crunch diverges conceptually from the "flat struct" operations that the protocol encourages.
 It's always bugged me a bit that Mongo interfaces overload the collection class with document-specific operations, while documents themselves are unclassed hashes with vague limitations.
 Meanwhile, the division of responsibility between connections, databases, and collections is murky and often overlapping.
 This isn't a flaw in Mongo's architecture, nor is it bad coding on the part of the driver developers.
 It comes from trying to impose a _thin_ object-oriented layer on top of a purely functional binary protocol.

 Crunch offers a different perspective on the same actions.
-At the highest level, there are three major categories of first-class objects -- the **Database**, **Collections** and **Queries**, and **Documents**.
-An intermediate level translates the methods of these objects into BSON serialized messages conforming to Mongo's wire protocol, and EventMachine takes care of sending and receiving binary data from the server.
+At the highest level, there are three major classes to understand: the **Database**, the **Query** (of which **Collection** is a subclass), and the **Fieldset** (of which **Document** is a subclass).
+All database structures are _immutable_ -- once created, they can't be changed.
+An intermediate level manages connections and BSON serialized messages conforming to Mongo's wire protocol, and EventMachine takes care of sending and receiving binary data from the server.

 ![Class diagram](https://sfe_misc.s3.amazonaws.com/crunch_class_diagram.svg)